 top of page

-Changes On Tax Laws 2022
+Changes On Tax Laws 2025

-• The standard deduction will increase ($25,900 for married couples filing jointly), $12,950 per person or $19,4000 for Head of Household.
+• The standard deduction will increase ($31,500 for married couples filing jointly), $15,750 per person, or $23,625 for Head of Household.

-• There is no personal exemptions.
+• There are no personal exemptions.

-To qualify as a qualifying child has changed
+The definition of a qualifying child has changed

 • To be your qualifying child, a child must be younger than you unless the child is permanently and totally disabled.